SFGLab/MultiMM/README.md

 | SIM_TEMPERATURE              | Quantity     | 310  | kelvin        | Simulation temperature |
 | TRJ_FRAMES                   | int          | 2000        | None          | Number of trajectory frames to save. |

-## Copyrights
+## Citation and Cotribution

-The software is freely distributed under the GNU license and everybody is free to use it for their research interests following the open-source lisence of MultiMM.
-In case that the software would be used for research or any other activity, the method paper should be cited:
+The software is freely distributed under the GNU license and is available for use in research, in accordance with the open-source license of MultiMM.
+If you use the software for research or other purposes, please cite the following paper:

 - Korsak, Sevastianos, Krzysztof Banecki, and Dariusz Plewczynski.
 "Multiscale molecular modeling of chromatin with MultiMM: From nucleosomes to the whole genome."
-Computational and Structural Biotechnology Journal 23 (2024): 3537-3548.
+Computational and Structural Biotechnology Journal 23 (2024): 3537–3548.

-Please, communicate with the authors in case that you would like to contribute in this model and you would like to improve it.
-In case, that you have problems to run it, your feedback is very valuable to us and we are open to help you.
+If you would like to contribute to the development of this model or suggest improvements, we encourage you to contact the authors.
+Additionally, if you encounter any issues while running the software, your feedback is highly appreciated, and we are happy to assist you.